-Bellevue saw continued commercial and residential construction occur in the 2019 fiscal year.
-Property values and subsequently the corresponding taxable values increased in 2019.
-The difference in property taxes between 2019 and 2018 was a combination of increases in property value and new construction growth.
+Bellevue saw continued commercial and residential construction occur in the 2020 fiscal year.
+Property values and subsequently the corresponding taxable values increased in 2020.
+The increase of \$80,631 in property taxes between 2020 and 2019 was a combination of increases in property value and new construction growth.
 The City maintained its previous millage rate of 5.0000 for its base property tax.

-In 2019 the General Government saw an increase in actual revenues of \$536,524 in excess of what was originally budgeted and amended.
-The increase in actual revenues was mainly due to increased tax revenue.
+In 2020 the General Government saw an increase in actual revenues of \$605,039 in excess of what was originally budgeted and amended.
+The increase in actual revenues was mainly due to increased tax revenue and COVID-19 reimbursement.